-The Cass School of Art, Architecture and Design at London Metropolitan University and the Architecture of Rapid Change and Scarce Resources (ARCSR) research studio invite applications from outstanding graduates for Research Award MA by Project (ARCSR) studentships for entry in 2017-18.
+The Cass School of Art, Architecture and Design at London Metropolitan University and the Architecture of Rapid Change and Scarce Resources research studio invite applications from outstanding graduates for Research Award MA by Project (ARCSR) studentships for entry in 2018-19.

 The MA by Project (ARCSR) course builds on 15 years of experience working with NGOs and low-income communities in urban and peri-urban situations, combining research, teaching and practice.
 It offers a new and exciting opportunity for architectural engagement within a rich urban physical and cultural environment.

-The MA by Project is a unique research degree is tailored to opening new opportunities in creative practice, professional and academic fields.
-The course is run by our research units and provides unparalleled access to the range of resources in The Cass, as well as a stimulating milieu and creative environment.
+Resources and Research Area: The MA by Project is a unique research degree tailored to opening new opportunities in creative practice, professional and academic fields.
+The course provides a space for research across a number of disciplines and offers unparalleled access to the Faculty’s range of resources, a stimulating milieu and creative environment.

 Architecture of Rapid Change and Scarce Resources (ARCSR) is an emergent area within the practice of architecture.
-It has an established teaching pathway at degree and diploma levels with a strong track record in research at PhD level within the School of Architecture.
-ARCSR is linked to and supports the practical work carried out at CassProjects within this field.
+It has an established teaching pathway at Degree and Diploma levels with a strong track record in research at PhD level within the School of Architecture.
+ARCSR is linked to and supports the practical work carried out by CassProjects within this field.

 Students will have access to previous and ongoing live projects and related design work within the ARCSR research, teaching and practice cluster, as well as a broad research and design community and culture.
 The Cass has extensive student workshop facilities and ARCSR annually organise hands-on making workshops at the Centre for Alternative Technology in Wales.
 Students will have the opportunity to work with long-standing partner NGOs in India and Sierra Leone and new partners recently established in Nepal and Greece.

 The course is centered on project work located in a transitional settlement in a rapidly changing city.
 ARCSR aims to develop the knowledge and skills necessary to enable architects to facilitate individuals and communities in the transformation of the places they inhabit in urban situations where resources are scarce and where both culture and technology are in a state of rapid change.
 ARCSR aims to extend understanding of the sustainable construction and curation of domestic and community buildings and common civic places using shared techniques of making, adaptation, repair and management whilst locating these ambitions within the spatial and institutional order of the slowly changing topography of the city.
 MA by Project (ARCSR) Design and Thesis modules are centered on project work located in a transitional settlement in a rapidly changing city.
-Supporting modules introduce students to the ARCSR subject area and to appropriate research methodology.
+Supporting modules explore contexts and practices of research and appropriate research methodology.